 It is important that you are able to get your load-bearing wall replaced and taken care of in the most effective way possible.
 A load-bearing wall is extremely important when it comes to the construction of your building.
 It will be what supports the roof and floors.
 If you want to determine whether a wall is a load-bearing or not, then look for the joists and see what direction they are going in.
 If the wall happens to run parallel, then they are not load-bearing.
 However, joists that run perpendicular are usually load-bearing.

 The first thing that you are going to have to do is cover the surface of the floor in the area that you will be working on.
-A drop cloth is usually going to be your best bet when it comes to properly protecting the floor.
+A drop cloth is usually going to be your best bet when it comes to properly protect the floor.

 You will need your stud finder and your ladder so that you can find all of the parallel studs.
-These will usually be about 3 feet from the actual load bearing wall.
+These will usually be about 3 feet from the actual load-bearing wall.
 Make sure that you take the time to mark the stud locations in the area.
-Once you have done this you are ready to get your 2X4 stud put up against your ceiling.
+Once you have done this you are ready to get your 2x4 stud put up against your ceiling.
 This will be parallel to the load wall and about 3 feet from it.
 Use a nail gun and nail your stud to the ceiling in a few different locations that are evenly spaced.
 The ceiling joist will need to be nailed to the drywall or the sheetrock.

 The stud needs to be wedged between the boards and tapped into place.
 The support posts are now ready to be installed for the new beam.
 Remove the end sections to do this.
-Get rid of the rest of the remainder of the load bearing wall and install the beam on top of the support posts.
+Get rid of the rest of the remainder of the load-bearing wall and install the beam on top of the support posts.